VivekanandanS/design-pattern/README.md

 # design-patterns
- Gang of 4 | Design Patter
+ Gang of 4 | Design Pattern